Become a Police Officer

 - Have never been convicted of a crime of moral turpitude or a misdemeanor carrying a possible sentence of more than 1 year

-- Have not defaulted on a student loan
+- Have not defaulted on a government or student loan

 Steps in the hiring process include: